gabriellllo/devops-capstone/README.md

 - install the AWS CLI on the Jenkins node
 - install `kubectl` on the Jenins node
 - install `hadolint` on the Jenkins node.
+-  You will need to authorize the AWS user credentials stored in jenkins to access your cluster, you can follow the example file provided and modify accordingly:
+`kubectl apply -f eks/aws-auth.yaml`
+A full explanation on how to do it is available at this [tutorial page from AWS](https://aws.amazon.com/it/premiumsupport/knowledge-center/amazon-eks-cluster-access/).

 ## Instances on EC2:
 At the end of the process you'll have something similar to this in your EC2 page: